sourestdeeds/firefly/README.md

 A target data retriever for confirmed/candidate TESS exoplanets.
 Generates the priors and host star variables for a chosen target.
 Downloads exoplanet archives every 10 days and stores in /data.
-Target lightcurve files are downloaded from MAST, fits file is stored in Planet/exoplanet/exoplanet.fits.
+Target lightcurve files are downloaded from MAST, then split into separate epochs.
+Upon user entry of the amount of epochs to fit, TransitFit will fit the curves and return the results.
+The results are then zipped up and time stamped.

 An example use with TransitFit is the following:
 ```